gdeotale/E4P2/README.md

         3. Face Recognition Part 1: Face Detection and Detection Strategies

-        4. OpenCV Refresher and Face Recognition Part 2: Implementing Object Tracking and Stabilization, OpenCV and DLIB, for face recognition and others
+        4. OpenCV Refresher and Face Recognition.
+Part 2: Implementing Object Tracking and Stabilization, OpenCV and DLIB, for face recognition and others

         5. Human Pose Estimation: State of Art HPE and Human Localization